 That’s what makes this topic so fascinating.
 It reveals a swiftly-changing world that’s unlike anything we’ve personally experienced.

-The film will, of course, include Dr. Del Tackett and a host of creation scientists.
+The film includes Dr. Del Tackett and a host of creation scientists.
 But it will do something we weren’t able to do in our first film: it will show creation scientists actually in the process of doing new research.
+The team is smaller than in our first film, but we go much deeper into each area of expertise.

 In a curious turn of events, though, we didn’t go looking for this documentary—it came looking for us.